 [[48:08]] That's why you have a major in college.
 That's why you have a job title.
 You are a software engineer.
 And you'll probably specialize to be a database engineer or a front-end engineer, and you'll be given front-ends and asked to engineer them.
 And that could be worthwhile and valuable, and if you want to spend your life pursuing excellence and practicing a skill, you can do that.
 That is the path of a craftsman.
 That is the most common path.
 The only other path you really hear about much is the path of the problem solver.
 So I see entrepreneurship and academic research as kind of two sides of that coin.
 There is the field.
 There's the set of problems in that field, or needs in the market.
 You go in, you choose one, you work it, you make your contribution there.
 Maybe later on, you choose another problem, you work it, you make your contribution there.
 Again, that could be worthwhile and valuable and if that's what you want to do, then you can take that path.

 [[50:01]] So, you can choose this life.
 Or maybe it will end up choosing you.
 It might not happen right away.
 It can take time to find a principle because finding a principle is essentially a form of self-discovery, that you're trying to figure out what your life is supposed to be about.
 What you want to stand for as a person.
 Took me like a decade.
 Ten years before any real understanding of my principles solidified.
 That was my twenties.
 When I was young I felt I had to live this way but I would get little glimmers of what mattered to me but no big picture.
 It was really unclear.
 This was very distressing for me.
 What I had to do was just do a lot of things.
 Make many things, make many types of things.
-Study many things, experience many many things.
+Study many things, experience many, many things.
 And use all these experiences as a way of analyzing myself.
 Taking all these experiences and saying 'Does this resonate with me?'.
 Does this repel me?
 Do I not care?
-Building this corpus of experiences that I felt very strongly about for some reason and trying to make sense of it.
+Building up this corpus of experiences that I felt very strongly about for some reason and trying to make sense of it.
 Trying to figure out why.
 What is this secret ingredient to all these experiences that I'm reacting to so strongly.

-[[51:35]] And finally, if you choose to follow a principle, a principle can't be just any old thing you believe in.
-You'll hear a lot of people say they want to make software easier to use.
+[[51:35]] And finally, if you choose to follow a principle, a principle can't just be any old thing you believe in.
+You'll hear a lot of people say they that want to make software easier to use.
 Or they want to delight their users.
 Or they want to make things simple.
 That's a really big one right now.
 Everyone wants to make things simple.
 And those are nice thoughts and maybe kind of give you a direction to go in but they're too vague to be directly actionable.
 Larry Tesler likes simplicity.
 But his principle was this specific nugget of insight: No person should be trapped in a mode.
 And that is a powerful principle because it gave him a new way of seeing the world.
 It divided the world in right and wrong in a fairly objective way.
-So, he could look at someone selecting text and ask Is this person in a mode?
+So, he could look at somebody selecting text and ask: Is this person in a mode?
 Yes or no?
-If Yes, he had to do something about that.
+If yes, he had to do something about that.
 And likewise, I believe that creators need powerful tools.
 It's a nice thought, but it doesn't really get me anywhere.
 My principle is that creators need this immediate connection.
-So I can watch you changing a line of code and I can ask Did you immediately see the effect of that change?
-Yes or No?
+So I can watch you changing a line of code and I can ask: Did you immediately see the effect of that change?
+Yes or no?
 If no, I got to do something about that.

-[[53:19]] There are many ways of living your life.
+[[53:19]] There are many ways to live your life.
 That's maybe the most important thing you can realize in your life, is that every aspect of your life is a choice.
 But there are default choices.
-You can choose to sleepwalk through your life and accept that path that's been laid out for you.
+You can choose to sleepwalk through your life and accept the path that's been laid out for you.
 You can choose to accept the world as it is.
 But you don't have to.
 If there is something in the world you feel is a wrong and you have a vision for what a better world could be, you can find your guiding principle.
-And you can find for a cause.
+And you can fight for a cause.
 So after this talk, I'd like you to take a little time and think about what matters to you.
 What you believe in.
 And what you might fight for.

 [[54:06]] Thank you. [applause]